-- Parametric wing and body definitions - Smoothing and / or enrichment of the wing or body geometries. - Local parametric changes of the wing geometry. - Defining seeming complex geometries with relatively few variables - Aerodynamic and multi-disciplinary design optimization, MDO, studies with relatively few required design variables - Local area design optimization such as the wing leading edge region. - The analytic CST geometry representation methodology presented in this report provides a unified and systematic approach to represent a wide variety of 2D and 3D geometries encompassing a very large design space with a relatively few scalar parameters.
+- Parametric wing definition - Smoothing and / or enrichment of the wing geometry - Local parametric changes of the wing geometry. - Design optimization with local design point variables - Regional design optimization such as the wing leading edge region. - Global design optimization - The analytic CST geometry representation methodology presented in this report provides a unified and systematic approach to represent a wide variety of 2D and 3D geometries encompassing a very large design space with a relatively few scalar parameters.